paypal/paypal-ios/docs/PayPal/integration.md

     payPalClient.start(request: payPalRequest, context: self) { state in switch state {
         case .success(let result):
-            // order was successfully approved with the card and is ready to be captured/authorized (see step 8) case .failure(let error):
+            // order was successfully approved and is ready to be captured/authorized (see step 8) case .failure(let error):
             // handle the error by accessing `error.localizedDescription` case .cancellation: